publiclab/publiclab-archive/notes/gilbert/12-05-2017/when-is-the-use-of-litmus-paper-insufficient-to-test-for-ph.md

 ---
-title: When is the use of litmus paper insufficient to test for pH?
+title: 'When is the use of litmus paper insufficient to test for pH?'
 tagnames: question:water-quality, question:general, water-sensors, question:ph-testing, litmus-paper, ph-meters
 author: gilbert
 path: /notes/gilbert/12-05-2017/when-is-the-use-of-litmus-paper-insufficient-to-test-for-ph.md